coolcatsnft/papercats-example/chapter-6/README.md

 ```js
 https://api-rinkeby.etherscan.io/api?module=contract&action=getabi&address=0xB574BC3b58fED191846D678fB1B0127d35832e9A&format=raw
 ```
 If you copy and paste the above line into a browser window you should see the Paper cats ABI file in all its glory!
-We could theoretcially copy and paste this JSON into our project and use that as a static import, however, where is the [FUN](https://en.wikipedia.org/wiki/Fun) in that! :)
+We could theoretcially copy and paste this JSON into our project and use that as a static import, however, where is the fun in that! :)

 ### Fetching the ABI programatically
 Let's get started with some code!
 We are going to create a new hook which will be responsible for performing a HTTP request to the ethercan endpoint (via the native fetch api) and store its response in state for our app to use.
 Create a new file in your `hooks` directory and call it `useFetchContract`.
 Copy and paste the following code, I will expain what the hook is doing: